Political Science B.A.

 - Local governmental agencies, such as the Anchorage Assembly, offer internship opportunities to help students experience how local business and local government function and interconnect.

-- Explore opportunities to study abroad and conduct undergraduate research through UAA’s Office of International and Intercultural Affairs and Office of Undergraduate Research and Scholarship.
+- Explore opportunities to study abroad and conduct undergraduate research through UAA’s Office of International and Intercultural Affairs and Office of Research.
 For example, you can work with the Model Arctic Council in Moscow, sponsored by the Moscow State Institute of International Relations.

 - Work with accomplished faculty members who are making a major impact in their respective fields.
 Their focus areas include self-government by indigenous peoples, democratization in Africa, the formation and development of the American political regime and the statesmanship of Sir Winston Churchill.